+86 1510-529-7925 [email protected]

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

-When shooting objects about 1 meter away from the lens, the lens is sharp in the center but it is a little soft in the corners.
+When shooting objects about 1 meter away, the lens is sharp in the center but a little soft in the corners.
 But I have no real problem with that.
-Stop it down a little and it is sharp from corner to corner, but this lens is not sharp when shooting something up close.
-This is similar to the FujiFilm X100 but there is a difference.
+Stop it down a little, and it is sharp from corner to corner.
+However, this lens is not sharp when shooting something up close.
+This is similar to the Fujifilm X100, but there is a difference.
 While the X100 was a little soft wide open when shooting nearby objects, the photos were still usable.
-They had their own unique quality about them, but with this lens, it is a different story.
-If the image is soft, then it looks ugly.
+They had their own unique quality about them, but with this lens, it’s a different story.
+If the image is soft, then it looks unattractive.
 There is no real unique quality or feel to the way it renders the image.
-You can still get some good photos with this lens, but you would have to chimp a lot and keep confirming that you are getting the image that you want.
+You can still get some good photos with this lens, but you would have to chimp a lot and keep confirming that you are getting the image you want.
 This is really not an ideal situation.
 As a photographer, you want to have confidence that when you shoot, your gear will support you.
 You don’t want to keep second-guessing the gear all the time.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review

 If you like filling the frame and enjoy getting close to your subject, then this is not the ideal lens for you.
-You will have to chimp a lot to check if you get the focus that you wanted.
+You will have to chimp a lot to check if you got the focus you wanted.

 DSC_3901-1024x683 Fujifilm XF 23mm f2 Review